Netius/SpaceX/fonts/README.txt

 2. Use your app's font picker to view the font family and all the available styles

-Learn more about variable fonts
+More details about variable fonts
 -------------------------------

   https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts